EricRBomb/Godot-4-Tolk-Screenreader/README.md

 `Say(string text)`

 Reads out string passed to it.
-Will try using screen reader first, will pass to Windows TTS if fails.
+If there's a screen reader connected, will send it to the screen reader.
+If none are connected or detected, will pass to Windows TTS.

 `Set_rate(int val)`